"I'm just the kind of person that rather than lashing out at something that hurts me, I usually cry about it and pray about it."

 - The Compulsion to Give: Dolly's Imagination Library has gifted over 224 million books to children worldwide.
 She's poured millions into her hometown through Dollywood, transforming an impoverished region.
 This isn't strategic philanthropy.
 It's a Type 2's core need to help others made manifest.

 - Heart Triad Processing: Type 2s live in the Heart Triad, processing life through emotions.
-Dolly channels this into prolific songwriting.
-She's written over 3,000 songs, including "Jolene" and "I Will Always Love You" on the same day.
+Dolly channels this into 4,000+ songs.
+She wrote "Jolene" and "I Will Always Love You" on the same day.
 Her emotional depth is her creative engine.

 - Connection Is Oxygen: Despite massive career success, her nearly 59-year marriage to Carl Dean, a man who wanted nothing to do with fame, shows where her real values lie.
 She doesn't abandon people.
 Ever.

 - Disguised Strength: People underestimate her.
 She's used this to her advantage in negotiations for decades.
 That Smoky Mountain accent and self-mocking humor mask executive intelligence.
-Classic Type 2: the iron fist in the velvet glove.
+She tells Elvis no. She walks away from Porter Wagoner.
+She keeps her publishing rights when everyone tells her not to.

 What is Dolly Parton's Personality Type?